© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Mousehole Forge, Malin Bridge is a scheduled monument protected by Historic England under reference 1004804.
 View the official record →

-Mousehole Forge is a listed building of industrial heritage significance located at Malin Bridge in Yorkshire.
+Mousehole Forge, Malin Bridge, is a historic forge situated in South Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004804.

 Mousehole Forge, Malin Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004804.